 When the dishes were cleared from Clark’s holiday table, his father asked him to stay afterwards to talk with him alone.
 Clark’s first guess when he saw his relatives’ faces and his father’s “awful” face, was that his father was going to announce that he was dying.
 Instead, his dad confided with Clark that he had been fired from his job and that he couldn’t continue to pay for Clark’s education.

 Relieved his father wasn’t on the verge of death, Clark breathed a sigh of relief.
-His next thought was about the same subject most teenagers his age would naturally focus on: themselves.
+His next thought was about the same subject most teenagers his age would naturally focus on: themselves, he told us in our Moments HD Video.

 “Wait, surely you and mom have savings,” he asked.